 Troubleshooting: "Offline" agent

-A computer status of "Offline" or "Managed (Offline)" means that the Deep Security Manager hasn't communicated with the agent's instance for some time and has exceeded the missed heartbeat threshold.
+A computer status of "Offline" or "Managed (Offline)" means that the Deep Security Manager hasn't communicated with the Deep Security Agent's instance for some time and has exceeded the missed heartbeat threshold.
 The status change can also appear in alerts and events.

 Heartbeat connections can fail because: